- Re-entering the market for the processing of corrugated board

 Unique features of the CorruCUT

 The Klingele Group has ordered a six-colour press with a working width of 2,800 mm for its Delmenhorst box plant.
 The press is in every respect a completely new design – from the feeder, via the printing units and rotary die-cutter to the delivery.
 The CorruCUT also incorporates a number of unique features such as a vacuum-belt feeder without infeed shaft, a new solution for anilox roller exchange and an overhead vacuum delivery.
 Dr. Jan Klingele: “The concept presented by Koenig & Bauer and the many new technical ideas embodied in the press sealed our decision in favour of the CorruCUT.
 We are now looking forward to accompanying the new rotary die-cutter through to series maturity in cooperation with Koenig & Bauer.”
-The new CorruCUT will first be set up and tested at the Koenig & Bauer manufacturing plant in Würzburg, and is then scheduled for delivery in early 2019.
 In addition, the two companies have already concluded an agreement on further presses in the future.

 Klingele Group: Pairing tradition and progress